-With this release, there will now be two different versions of ONE and Groups for Mac users - one version for users running High Sierra, and one version for users running macOS 10.12 Sierra or earlier.
-Having two versions is an unfortunate necessity, based on the changes made between Sierra and High Sierra.
+There are two different versions of SpiderOak ONE and Groups for Mac: one for computers running 10.13 High Sierra, and another for computers running 10.12 Sierra or earlier.
+Having two versions is an unfortunate necessity due to the changes made between Sierra and High Sierra.

-The two versions of SpiderOak ONE/Groups 6.4.0 are not cross-compatible.
-If you upgrade to 6.4.0 while running Sierra, then later upgrade your computer to High Sierra, the ONE/Groups application will no longer launch properly.
-You will need to uninstall the SpiderOak ONE/Groups application, download the version of SpiderOak ONE or Groups which is configured properly for High Sierra, and re-install the application using the new installer.
+The two versions are not cross-compatible.
+If you are running ONE/Groups on Sierra, then later upgrade your computer to High Sierra, the ONE/Groups application you had will no longer launch properly.
+You will need to uninstall it, download the version of SpiderOak ONE or Groups for High Sierra, and re-install the application using the new installer.
 The different installers can be found on our download pages for ONE and Groups.

 Some people have more than one Mac and choose to upgrade them to High Sierra one at a time.
-SpiderOak ONE or Groups will have no problem with you doing that and having (for example) 6.4.0 for High Sierra on the computer that you have upgraded to High Sierra and at the same time 6.4.0 for Sierra on the computer that is still running Sierra.
+SpiderOak ONE or Groups will have no problem with you doing that and having (for example) the High Sierra version of ONE on the computer that you have upgraded to Mac 10.13 and at the same time the Sierra of ONE on the computer that is still running Mac 10.12.

 One change that Mac 10.13 High Sierra brings is to upgrade your computer's filesystem from HFS+ to the new APFS.
 The way the filesystem is changed means that all of your files' modification times will be changed, and that in turn will trigger SpiderOak ONE and Groups to rescan all of those files.
 Depending upon how much data SpiderOak is watching, you may expect this rescan to take a long time and consume considerable computer resources as it does so.
 This is not a bug in SpiderOak.
 Indeed, to do its job a backup product should notice modification time changes and rescan when that happens.
 This is an expected side effect of upgrading a filesystem.